asjadnaqvi/DiD/docs/code/06_bacon.md

 # What is Bacon decomposition?

+*This section still needs refining in some parts.
+These are highlighted.*

 As discussed in the last example of the TWFE section, if we have different treatment timings with different treatment effects, it is not so obvious what pre and post are.
 Let us state this example again:

 ```applescript